linsomniac/python-memcached2/README.md

 and Python 2.7, though it may be possible for it to work with Python 2.6 as well.

-2013-04-15: I'm considering the Memcache() class to mostly be done.
-I do need to add a multi-backend Selector.
-However, this class is kind of the lowest level, primarily in that it raises exceptions which requires all accesses to catch exceptions.
+2013-04-19: I'm considering the Memcache() class to be done.
+This class is the "lowest level" interface, and raises exceptions for unexpected cases.
+I expect to now start working on a higher level interface, possibly that interface will swallow exceptions and instead just act like the operation was a cache miss, or silently ignore storage errors.

 2013-04-01: I've just started working on this, and it's a side project for a side project, so I have no timeline.
 Use the regular python-memcached.